trdroid/Ruby-on-Rails-Examples/document_management/README.md

     => #<Document id: 3, name: "doc3", content: "This is document3", created_at: "2016-01-30 00:27:48", updated_at: "2016-01-30 00:27:48">

-To return the first record in the documents table, call the <i>first</i> method on the Document class
+To return the first and last records in the documents table, instead of fetching all the records and calling <i>first</i> and <i>last</i> method on an <i>ActiveRecord::Relation</i> instance, call the <i>first</i> method on the Document class

     irb(main):011:0> Document.first
       Document Load (0.4ms)  SELECT  "documents".* FROM "documents"  ORDER BY "documents"."id" ASC LIMIT 1 => #<Document id: 1, name: "Doc1", content: "Hello World!", created_at: "2016-01-30 00:04:22", updated_at: "2016-01-30 00:04:22">
     irb(main):012:0> Document.last

-To return the last record in the documents table, call the <i>last</i> method on the Document class

-    irb(main):012:0> Document.last
       Document Load (0.5ms)  SELECT  "documents".* FROM "documents"  ORDER BY "documents"."id" DESC LIMIT 1 => #<Document id: 3, name: "doc3", content: "This is document3", created_at: "2016-01-30 00:27:48", updated_at: "2016-01-30 00:27:48">

-To retrieve a record by id, call <i>find</i> method on the Document class
+To retrieve a record by id, call <i>find</i> method on the Document class and pass the id of the record that has to be fetched

     irb(main):014:0> Document.find 2
       Document Load (0.6ms)  SELECT  "documents".* FROM "documents" WHERE "documents"."id" = ?
 LIMIT 1  [["id", 2]]